The problem

 - Mobile apps live: iOS App Store (build 2 reviewed) and Android Play Store (since 2026-04-18).

-Selected invariants we extracted
+Selected rules we extracted

 - Build before restart.
 The deploy script builds to